kakwa/puppet-samba/README.md

 ```

 ## Limitations

-For now, this module only works on RedHat/CentOS, with Sernet packages.

 To access Sernet Repositories, you must register on [Sernet Portal](https://portal.enterprisesamba.com/users/sign_up).
 Once it's done, you should have access to your *ACCESSKEY*.
 Use it and your USERNAME to configure the repo: